saulgray/developer-documentation/README.md

      chunks.push(chunk);
        //INCLUE: at the end of stream
    }).on('end', function() {
-       //INCLUE: concatinate chunks into one string body = Buffer.concat(chunks).toString();
+       //INCLUE: concatenate chunks into one string body = Buffer.concat(chunks).toString();
        //INCLUE: print string to console console.log(body);